-1. To supervise the official conduct of all county officers supervise and officers of all districts and other subdivisions of the officer of country of the officer county charged with the assessing, collecting, safe-keeping, in officers. management, or disbursement of the public revenues; see that they faithfully perform their duties, direct prosecutions for delinquencies, and, when necessary, require them to renew their official bonds, make reports, and present their books and accounts for inspection.
+1. To supervise the official conduct of all county officers supervise and officers of all districts and other subdivisions of the officer of country of the officer of country of the officer of the county charged with the assessing, collecting, safe-keeping, in officers. management, or disbursement of the public revenues; see that they faithfully perform their duties, direct prosecutions for delinquencies, and, when necessary, require them to renew their official bonds, make reports, and present their books and accounts for inspection.